Thyraz/energy-custom-graph/README.md

     area: true
 ```

 The card supports the energy date picker out of the box.
-Place an `energy-date-selection` control on the same view, set `energy_date_selection: true`, and the card will mirror the currently selected range.
+Place an `energy-date-selection` control on the same view, set `energy_date_selection: true` (which is the default), and the card will mirror the currently selected range.
 If you prefer manual control, set the flag to `false` and configure the `period` section instead.

 ## Configuration Reference